-During the workshop I was thinking, my son who is non-verbal has severe receptive language delays, impulsivity and inattentiveness will not be able to grasp meaning from something so abstract.
-I couldn’t even make out what some the images were.
+During the workshop, I was thinking, my son, who is non-verbal, has severe receptive language delays, impulsivity, and inattentiveness will not be able to grasp meaning from something so abstract.
+I couldn’t even make out what some of the images were.
 The people were either egg heads or stick figures.
 Maybe for more verbal or older children, these images might work, but not for my child.
 However, I did love the concept.
-I decided to tweak the idea and use what I knew would work, pictures and videos of him.
+I decided to tweak the idea and use what I knew would work, pictures, and videos of him.

 Most toddlers love to see themselves!
 They love to look at their reflection in a mirror and flip through photos and videos of themselves on their parents’ phones.
-But also using their own photos and videos in a social story places them in the exact setting you are hoping to help them be successful in.
+But also using their own images and videos in a social story places them in the exact setting you are hoping to help them be successful in.
 I knew exactly the first topic I would use for a social story.